davidrjones77/davidrjones77.github.io/_drafts/2025-10-15-a-strange-sum-motivation.markdown.md

 But we'd rather not lose generality - we'd like to expand our sum to infinitely many terms while staying within the more general domain of complex numbers.

 So let's take a limit at infinity while staying within the domain of complex numbers.
-We'll need to use two facts about complex limits, which are derived in an Appendix at the end of this post.
+We'll need to use two facts about complex limits, which are derived in the **Appendix** at the end of this post.

  ***Theorem 3***
 Let $a, b \in \mathbb{C}$, where $b \notin \Z_{\leq0}$.